Karolain/bookstore/README.md

 # bookstore
 Online store school project using PHP, HTML and CSS.
+Email verification done with PEAR.